- Nay Lin was convicted of assaulting a police officer during a March 2015 protest

 Nay Lin's wife said her husband accidentally pushed the police officer while filming police trying to stop protesters on motorbikes.

 "The court only used witnesses for the prosecution," Zar Ni Mann, 35, told CNN.
 "They rejected the witnesses from (my husband's) side."

 In a statement, the BBC said it would "continue to work with (Nay Lin's) lawyer to support his appeal."

-, the Foreign Correspondent's Club of Myanmar denounced the court's decision, saying "such a harsh sentence meted out against a journalist could tarnish the image of the new civilian government" elected in March after over two decades of military rule
+In a statement, the Foreign Correspondent's Club of Myanmar denounced the court's decision, saying "such a harsh sentence meted out against a journalist could tarnish the image of the new civilian government" elected in March after over two decades of military rule.

 Under the country's constitution, the Home Ministry -- which oversees police and the judiciary -- remains under the control of the military.